Riparo/nougat/docs/README.md

 ### load environment variable

-misuzu provide a special way to load environment variable
+nougat provide a special way to load environment variable

 in case of there is a environment variable